bioinfo-core-BGU/neatseq-flow/docs/source/generic_modules.rst

    :local:
    :backlinks: top

+Two generic modules are provided to enable including in workflows programs for which no dedicated module exists.
+Using the modules saves writing dedicated modules and can therefore be utilized by non-programmers as well; however, this comes at a cost of adding clutter to the workflow parameter definition file.

 The generic modules, called ``Generic`` and ``Fillout_Generic``, do not contain a definition of input and output file types, therefore the user has to specify the input and output file types in the parameter file.